 - Use a lined trash can in the room where you are isolating.
 Wear gloves when handling trash.

-- The person with monkeypox and all household members should wash hands frequently.
+- The person with mpox and all household members should wash hands frequently.

 If you cannot stay away from others in your household: